nshaud/DeepHyperX/README.md

 ### Adding a new dataset

-Adding a custom dataset can be done by modifying the `datasets.py` file.
-Developers should add a new entry to the `DATASETS_CONFIG` variable and alter the `get_dataset` function by adding a new case to the big `if...else`.
+Adding a custom dataset can be done by modifying the `custom_datasets.py` file.
+Developers should add a new entry to the `CUSTOM_DATASETS_CONFIG` variable and define a specific data loader for their use case.

 ## Models